neondatabase/website/content/docs/conceptual-guides/branching.md

 ## About branching

 Neon allows you to instantly branch your database in the same way that you branch your code.
 You can quickly and cost-effectively branch a database for development, testing, staging, and various of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
-See [Branching use cases](#branching-use-cases) for a discussion of different ways you can integrate branching into your development workflows.
+See [Branching workflows](#branching-workflows) for a discussion of different ways you can integrate branching into your development workflows.

 ### What is a branch?